-A candidate's transplant program may assign a candidate to adult status 3 if the candidate is supported by an MCSD and has at least moderate right ventricular malfunction in the absence of left ventricular assist device (LVAD) malfunction, and all of the following:
+A candidate's transplant program may assign a candidate to adult status 3 if the candidate is supported by an MCSD and has at least moderate right ventricular malfunction in the absence of left ventricular assist device (LVAD) malfunction, and both of the following:

-- 1. Requires treatment with at least one of the following therapies for at least 14 days: - Dobutamine greater than or equal to 5 mcg/kg/min - Dopamine greater than or equal to 4 mcg/kg/min - Epinephrine greater than or equal to 0.05 mcg/kg/min - Inhaled nitric oxide - Intravenous prostacyclin - Milrinone greater than or equal to 0.35 mcg/kg/min - 2.
-Has, within 7 days prior to initiation of any of the therapies above, pulmonary capillary wedge pressure < 20 mm Hg and central venous pressure > 18 mm Hg
+- 1. Requires treatment with at least one of the following therapies for at least 14 consecutive days: - Dobutamine greater than or equal to 5 mcg/kg/min - Dopamine greater than or equal to 4 mcg/kg/min - Epinephrine greater than or equal to 0.05 mcg/kg/min - Inhaled nitric oxide - Intravenous prostacyclin - Milrinone greater than or equal to 0.35 mcg/kg/min - 2.
+Has, within 7 days prior to initiation of any of the therapies above, pulmonary capillary wedge pressure less than 20 mmHg and central venous pressure greater than 18 mmHg within one 24 hour period.